abokalipsis/libx/windows/device/c++/README.md

 class CDriveController:
 Working with Storage Devices
-Writed in C++ using Windows WMI API
+Written in C++ using Windows WMI API